 The greatest loss of native species richness occurred in the Fescue assemblage, while gains in non-native richness were found in all assemblages (Fig. S2).
 The Fescue assemblage had a net loss of 17 native species between 1979 and 2019 (Table S5).
 Among the species lost from the Fescue assemblage, 12 were lost from all three assemblages (six forbs, six graminoids), or were never found in any other assemblage.
 Species gained include two woody species, and one each of forb, graminoid, and fern ally (Equisetum arvense L.).
-There was a net zero gain of non-native species in the Fescue assemblage, however non-native invasive Phalaris arundinacea (reed canary grass) accounts for the greatest 2019 mean cover in the entire assemblage (25-50% mean cover, Table S5).
-In the Bogbean assemblage, new non-native species include P. arundinacea and Iris pseudacorus (yellow flag iris).
-Within the Sedge assemblage, there was a net loss of 3 native species, and net gain of 3 non-native species, including P. arundinacea and I. pseudacorus.
-As of 2019, these species accounted for < 25% mean cover, but may be of significant management concern (Fig. 3).
+There was a net loss of one non-native species in the Fescue assemblage, however non-native invasive Phalaris arundinacea (reed canary grass) accounts for the greatest 2019 mean cover in the entire assemblage (25–50% mean cover, Table S5).
+In the Bogbean assemblage, the net gain of two non-native species included P. arundinacea and Iris pseudacorus (yellow flag iris).
+Within the Sedge assemblage, there was a net loss of two native species, and net gain of two non-native species, including P. arundinacea and I. pseudacorus.
+As of 2019, these species accounted for < 25% mean cover, but may be of significant management concern (Fig. 4).

-Assemblage-defining indicator species showed an overall trend of decreasing cover over time (Fig. 3).
-Notably, in the Fescue assemblage, the cover class of non-native indicator F. arundinacea fell from a mean of ~1.5 to ~0.75 from 1979-2019, while the mean cover class of non-native P. arundinacea tripled from 1999-2019.
-In the Sedge assemblage native indicator sedge species C. lyngbyei decreased cover abundance from 1979-2019 (Fig. 3), stepping down from a mean cover class value of 3 (50–75% cover) to 2 (25-50% cover) between 1979-2019.
-Meanwhile, non-native species Lythrum salicaria and F. arundinacea increased in their mean cover abundance, although both species remained in the same mean cover class (< 25% mean cover) by 2019.
-Similarly, in the Bogbean assemblage, cover abundance of native species M. trifoliata declined from a mean cover class of 4 (> 75%) to 3 (50-75% mean cover) by 2019, while cover of non-native Mentha aquatica L. increased from a mean cover class of 0.4 in 1979 (Table S5) to a mean cover class of ~2 (~25-50% mean cover) by 2019 (Fig. 3, Table S5).
+Assemblage-defining indicator species showed an overall trend of decreasing cover over time (Fig. 4).
+Notably, in the Fescue assemblage, the cover class of non-native indicator S. arundinaceus fell from a mean of ~1.5 to ~0.75 from 1979–2019, while the mean cover class of non-native P. arundinacea tripled from 1999–2019.
+In the Sedge assemblage native indicator sedge species C. lyngbyei decreased cover abundance from 1979–2019 (Fig. 4), stepping down from a mean cover class value of 3 (50–75% cover) to 2 (25–50% cover) between 1979–2019.
+Meanwhile, non-native species L. salicaria and S. arundinaceus increased in their mean cover abundance, although both species remained in the same mean cover class (< 25% mean cover) by 2019.
+Similarly, in the Bogbean assemblage, cover abundance of native species M. trifoliata declined from a mean cover class of 4 (> 75%) to 3 (50-75% mean cover) by 2019, while cover of non-native Mentha aquatica L. increased from a mean cover class of 0.4 in 1979 (Table S5) to a mean cover class of ~2 (~25-50% mean cover) by 2019 (Fig. 4, Table S5).

 Table 1 Between 1979 and 2019, 8 fewer plots and 5 fewer species were observed, resulting in lower α-diversity and greater β-diversity.
 For each assemblage type, Bogbean is the only assemblage to proportionally gain plots between 1979 and 2019, while the Fescue and Sedge assemblages lost plots.
 Plot loss did not appear to have an effect on diversity components, as tested by bootstrapping a minimum of 18 plots per assemblage each year (Table S3)